Things to do on the Isle of Wight in October

 This month you’ll see a darker side of Wight, typically known for its sandy beaches, beautiful landscapes and fresh sea air.
 The Isle of Wight has a long, spooky history and is world-renowned for its paranormal activity, earning the title of the UK’s most haunted island.
 Head over to the Ghost Island website to learn more.

 The Island is also teeming with special events during half term.
 To really get into the ‘spirit’, check out the Hallowe’en events at various attractions.
-There’s a range of events for everyone; from spooky fun for toddlers and small children, to downright scary festivals for older kids and adults.
+There’s a range of spooky fun for everyone:

 Autumn flavours at Harvey Browns